 Diamonds are the homogeneous, naturally-occurring, solid, and generally inorganic substance with a definable chemical composition and an orderly internal arrangement of atoms.
 Diamonds originate under extremely high pressure.
 150 km deep in the upper mantle.
 Pure carbon is compressed into the diamond structure.
 Rifting causes deep mantle rock to move upward.
 Diamonds are found in kimberlite pipes.

-The four main optical characteristics of diamonds are transparency, luster, dispersion of light, and color.
+The four main optical characteristics of diamonds are transparency, lustre, dispersion of light, and colour.
 In its pure carbon form, diamond is completely clear and transparent.
 As in all natural substances, perfection is nearly impossible to find.
 Diamonds are the hardest substance known.
 And the only difference between this ugly piece of coal, and this beautiful diamond is pressure and heat.
-This beautiful diamond didn’t start out like it looks now.
-As a matter of fact, uncut diamonds have a greasy luster and are not brilliant at all.
-But the same stones when cut exhibit a high luster.
+This beautiful diamond didn’t start out as it looks in its final form.
+As a matter of fact, uncut diamonds have greasy lustre and are not brilliant at all.
+But the same stones when cut exhibit a high lustre.
 The primary object of cutting a diamond is to bring out the fire and brilliance of the stone.

 Diamond comprises the lowest mass element that can form a stable covalently bonded crystal lattice, and this lattice is highly symmetric and tightly bound.
 Geometric crystallography derives its significance from the fact that the external form of a crystal discloses the symmetry characters of its internal structure and, that these characters are in their turn closely related to the physical properties of the solid.

 In diamond, each carbon atom is bonded to four other carbon atoms by covalent bonds.
 This makes it super strong and so it has a high melting and boiling point.
 With no electrons to spare, diamond can’t conduct electricity.